v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Lock workstation

 - **Block anonymous enumeration of SAM accounts and shares**:
   This security setting determines whether to allow anonymous enumeration of SAM accounts and shares.
-Windows allows anonymous users to perform certain activities, such as enumerating the names of domain accounts and network shares.
+Windows allows anonymous users to do certain activities, such as enumerating the names of domain accounts and network shares.
 This is convenient, for example, when an administrator wants to grant access to users in a trusted domain that doesn't maintain a reciprocal trust.
 If you don't want to allow anonymous enumeration of SAM accounts and shares, then set this policy to *Yes*.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067191)

   **Default**: Yes